 First lets explain some basic concepts.
 CiviCRM allows you to create one or more events that your contacts can participate in.
 When a contact participates in an event, they are called a participant.

-Event types come in handy if you have different requirements for types of events.
-For example, you can create custom fields to store and display additional data about an event by its event type.
+Event Types come in handy if you have different requirements for types of events.
+For example, you can create custom fields to store and display additional data about an event by its Event Type.
 See the chapter Custom data on events in this section for more information about this.
-They are also useful for categorizing and segmenting events and attendees, for example, you could easily find all contacts that have come to one of your trainings or attended one of your fundraising events.
+They are also useful for categorizing and segmenting events and attendees, for example, you could easily find all contacts that have come to one of your Workshops or attended one of your Fundraising events.

-Every contact that participates in an event is assigned a participant role.
-The most common is probably attendee.
-Others include volunteer or speaker.
+Every contact that participates in an event is assigned a Participant Default Role.
+The most common is probably Attendee.
+Others include Volunteer, Host or Speaker.
 Participant roles are fully customizable to match the types of events your organization conducts.
-This allows you to segment participants into meaningful categories based on their involvement in the event, for example for sending an email to volunteers only or generating a list of past table captains for fundraisers.
-You can also create custom fields that apply only to specific roles, for example, to collect information about availability from volunteers only.
+This allows you to segment participants into meaningful categories based on their involvement in the event, for example for sending an email to Volunteers only or generating a list of past table captains for fundraisers.
+You can also create custom fields that apply only to specific roles, for example, to collect information about availability from Volunteers only.

-Participant statuses (for example, registered, wait-listed, attended or cancelled) are used to track what stage the contact is at in their 'event journey'.
+Participant statuses (for example, Registered, No-show, Attended or Cancelled) are used to track what stage the contact is at in their 'event journey'.
 Participant statuses are fully customizable to match the way your organization does event registration.
 This allows you to segment participants into meaningful categories based on their behavior with respect to the event, for the purpose of things like generating sign-in sheets, tracking how many people are likely to come to an event, and tailoring email communications to registrants.

 Other parts of CiviCRM that work with CiviEvent¶